vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

                <artifactId>spring-kafka</artifactId>
            </dependency>
    ```

+   > **Note**: In this lab we are using the spring-kafka library from the spring framework.
+Another option would be to use the Azure EventHubs library provided by Microsoft which has additional features.
+More info can be found in the [Use Java to send events to or receive events from Azure Event Hubs (azure-messaging-eventhubs)](https://learn.microsoft.com/azure/event-hubs/event-hubs-java-get-started-send) article.

 1. In the `spring-petclinic-microservices/spring-petclinic-customers-service/src/main/java/org/springframework/samples/petclinic/customers` folder, create a directory named `services`.
 Next, in this directory, create an `EventHubListener.java` class file with the following code: